/

 TL;DR:

-As a merchant, it's crucial to be aware of the different types of fraud that can target your business and take necessary precautions to shield yourself from these treacherous practices.
+As a merchant, it's crucial to recognize the different types of fraud that can target your business so you can put the right controls in place.

 Identity Theft and Account Takeover

-• They can make unauthorized purchases, leaving you with chargebacks and angry customers.
+• They make unauthorized purchases, leaving you with chargebacks and angry customers.

-• Crafty scammers exploit the chargeback process, claiming they never received their orders or were victims of fraud themselves.
+• Scammers exploit the chargeback process, claiming they never received their orders or were victims of fraud.

-• As a result, you lose both money and the products you shipped.
+• You lose both the money and the products you shipped.

 Phishing and Spoofing